keyansaini10-thegamer/Galaxy-M-Desktop/README.md

 # Galaxy-M-Desktop

-An automated PowerShell utility designed to force a standalone, persistent landscape Android desktop environment out of budget Samsung Galaxy M-series and A-series devices via scrcpy virtual display density scaling and OpenDeX optimizations.
+An automated PowerShell utility designed to force a standalone, persistent landscape Android desktop environment out of budget Samsung Galaxy M-series, A-series, and F-series devices via scrcpy virtual display density scaling and OpenDeX optimizations.

 ## 🚀 Key Features
-* **Smart Setup Checker & Auto-Installer:** Automatically detects, installs, and grants permissions for necessary background tools.
+* **Smart Setup Checker & Auto-Download Engine:** Automatically checks system requirements and handles internet downloads/installations directly for the user.
 * **Widescreen Desktop Shell:** Forces an immersive 1080p landscape canvas at a fluid 60 FPS.
-* **Custom Win32 Context Menu:** Intercepts clicks to inject a gorgeous, dark-themed PC desktop right-click menu (Refresh, Align Windows, DeX Settings).
-* **Automatic Session Teardown:** Instantly reverts your smartphone safely back to its stock configuration the moment you close the application.
+* **Automatic Session Teardown:** Instantly reverts your smartphone safely back to its stock One UI launcher configuration and restores the 3-button navigation keys.

 ## 📋 Prerequisites